Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_intermediate.rst

 Re-using Gradient Buffers
 """""""""""""""""""""""""

 By default, Hivemind accumulates gradients in a separate buffer.
 This means additional GPU memory is required to store gradients.
-You can disable this by passing ``reuse_grad_buffers=False`` to the ``CollaborativeStrategy``.
+You can enable re-using the model parameter gradient buffers by passing ``reuse_grad_buffers=True`` to the ``CollaborativeStrategy``.

 .. warning::
     The ``CollaborativeStrategy`` will override ``zero_grad`` in your ``LightningModule`` to have no effect.
 This is because gradients are accumulated in the model